What is a GIS specialist?

 How does a GIS specialist help the government?

 The government hires GIS specialists to help with a variety of projects.
-They are needed to measure weather patterns, how the earth is shifting, how projects could impact different parts of the city, and much more.
-GIS specialists can help plot the census data and feed the information to officials to help make decisions.
+They are needed to measure weather patterns, how the Earth is shifting, how projects could impact different parts of the city, and much more.
+They can help plot the census data and feed the information to officials to help make decisions.

 What is the best career path for a GIS specialist?